zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	- **Start the GGCS manager:** `start mgr`
 	- **Confirm manager is started:** `info all`
 	- **Exit the command shell:** `exit`
 	- **Switch to the network admin directory where connectivity to dbcs12c is configured:** `cd /u02/data/oci/network/admin`
 	- **Display the tnsnames.ora file:** `cat tnsnames.ora` (***Note*** this is where you configure GGCS sources and targets.
 This has been done for you)
 	- **Close the connection:** `exit` and then `exit` again

-- Note that the target entry is created automatically when the GGCS is associated with a DBCS during creations.
-Additional database sources and targets will need to be added manually.
-We have added entries representing the DBCS as a source and target for your labs.

 ### **STEP 5**: Configure OGG (On-premise/Source)